 Close the window for the Hudl Music folder on your desktop computer and then unplug the USB cable from your Hudl.

 Tap on the App Drawer button on your tablet's screen and then swipe right on the display to get to the Play Music app.
 Tap on the app to open it and then tap on the Not Now button and then the Done button to skip setting up an online Google Music account.
-On the screen that now appears tap on the My Library button and you'll see that your music has been imported into Google Music and is ready to be played.
+On the screen that now appears tap on the top left menu button (three horizontal lines) and select My Library and you'll see that your music has been imported into Google Music and is ready to be played.